Superhorizon isocurvature fluctuations relax tensions: Discussion and Conclusions

 We have presented a new class of models that can relieve the internal tension in Planck and loose the BAO's iron grip on the $H_0$ tension.
-These models rely on super-horizon fluctuations in any parameter that can modulate the size of the sound horizon.
+These models rely on superhorizon fluctuations in any parameter that can modulate the size of the sound horizon.
+We trust that creative theorists are able to build inflationary models with such behavior.

 We have illustrated this by considering baryon fraction fluctuations across the Universe.
-When fitting the Planck 2018 data, we find a $\sim 4\sigma$ detection of our parameter $\sigma_b = (2.1 \pm 0.5)\times 10^{-3}$.
-Our model improves Planck 2018 best fit by $\Delta \chi^2 \sim 5-6$.
-This was by design, since we knew that Planck data has overly smooth peaks.
-It therefore does not make sense to do any rigorous model comparison, since our statistics is plagued by a-posteriori priors from the start.
-The residual this model is fitting is similar to the known $A_L$ and $\Omega_k$ tensions but with a different physical interpretation.

-Our limits are consistent with much tighter limits on the compensated isocurvature modes considered in \cite{1306.4319} and \cite{1704.03461}, because we consider modes that exist only on very large, super-horizon scales.
+When fitting the Planck 2018 data, we find $\sigma_b = (2.1 \pm 0.5)\times 10^{-3}$.
+However, owing to high non-Gaussian posterior shape, the model $\sigma_b>0$ is model preferred at the level of $\Delta \chi^2 \sim 6$ or Evidence ratio around $\sim 4$.
+Our limits are consistent with much tighter limits on the compensated isocurvature modes considered in \cite{1306.4319} and \cite{1704.03461}, because we consider modes that exist only on very large, superhorizon scales.

-A surprising aspect of our fitting is that the value of $\Delta \chi^2$ seems to imply a much weaker preference ($2$ -- $3\,\sigma$) for the new parameter compared to confidence limits derived from the shape of the posterior distribution ($\sim 4\,\sigma$).
-We have done several test to understand this better without clear resolution.

 When fit with either free $A_L$ or $\Omega_k$, our model does not seem to provide a better fit, since those parameters are still better at fitting the residuals.